New Hampshire

 Student Funding

-When students are tuitioned at public schools, the sending town pays the receiving school district or private school an amount equal to the receiving school’s expenses of operation, as estimated by the state board of education the preceding year.
-That figure is calculated separately for elementary, junior high and high schools.
+When students are “tuitioned” at public schools, the sending town pays the receiving school district or private school an amount equal to the receiving school’s expenses of operation, as estimated by the state Board of Education the preceding year.
+That figure is calculated separately for elementary, junior high, and high schools.
 Operation costs do not include the transportation of “tuitioning” students.
-When a family chooses a private school approved as a “school tuition program,” the sending town contracts with that private school for an appropriate amount that covers the private school’s costs to educate that student, as outlined in N.H.
-Rev. Stat.
-Ann. §§ 193:3.VI.
+When a family chooses a private school approved as a “school tuition program,” the sending town contracts with that private school for an appropriate amount that covers the private school’s costs to educate that student.

 Student Eligibility